bitcoinfo/bitcoinfo.github.io/pages/pages-root-folder/index.md

   text: "Tools, guides and other resources for running a Bitcoin Full-Node."
   image: bitcoin-accepted-here_small_thelastminute_flickr.jpg
 widget3:
-  title: "Technical Info"
+  title: "David Chaum"
-  url: '/tech/'
+  url: '/history/people/david-chaum/'
   image: bitcoin-503581_small.jpg
-  text: 'Bleep Blurp Bloop'
+  text: 'Discovered digital cryptography'
 #
 # Use the call for action to show a button on the frontpage
 #